Recite me link

 Preparation of this accessibility statement

-This statement was prepared on 23 September 2020.
-It was last reviewed on 23 September 2020.
-This website was last tested on 14 September 2020.
-The test was carried out by The Communications Team.
+This statement was prepared on 16 August 2023.
+It was last reviewed on 16 August 2023.
+This website was last tested on 16 August 2023.
+The test was carried out by The Communications team at Maidstone and Tunbridge Wells NHS Trust.
+New content is checked against the Web Content Accessibility Guidelines (WCAG) 2.1 as it is published.